Generic Name: Torsemide Injection Solution (TORE se mide)

 - Ringing in ears.

-- Hearing loss has rarely happened in people taking this medicine.
+- Hearing loss has rarely happened in people taking torsemide injection solution.
 This most often goes back to normal.
 The chance may be higher if you have kidney problems or if you take high doses of torsemide injection solution.
 Call your doctor right away if you have hearing problems like hearing loss.

 What are some other side effects of Torsemide Injection Solution?